Remote build

 --platform and --build-for behave differently than they do for lifecycle commands.

---platform or --build-for can only be provided when the platforms and architectures keywords are not defined in the project metadata ([12]).
+--platform or --build-for can only be provided when the platforms or architectures keywords are not defined in the project metadata ([12]).

-These keywords are mutually exclusive and must be a single debian architecture.
-A list of comma-separated architectures is not supported ([11]).
+These keywords are mutually exclusive and must be a comma-separated list of debian architectures.

 core22 snaps can only use --build-for. core24 and newer snaps can use --platform or --build-for.